thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 **Keywords**: Subsample interpolation, strain imaging, motion tracking, sinc reconstruction.

-**Acknowledgements**: This work is supported in part by NIH grants R21 EB010098-01, R01 NS064034-01A2, and R01CA112192-S103.
+**Acknowledgments**: This work is supported in part by NIH grants R21 EB010098-01, R01 NS064034-01A2, and R01CA112192-S103.
 Dr. McCormick was also supported by Grant Number T90DK070079 and R90DK071515 from the National Institute of Diabetes and Digestive and Kidney Diseases.
-The authors are grateful to the editors for their helpful comments and Miss Carolyn Stolfi for assistance in editting the manuscript.
+The authors are grateful to the editors for their helpful comments and Miss Carolyn Stolfi for assistance in editing the manuscript.